Beyond Perceptual Distance: Discrepancy Assessment on Deep Representation for Out-of-Distribution Detection with Diffusion Model: Implementation of

+can be decomposed into two phases: the generation phase where the DM is employed to generate a counterpart $\bm{\hat x}$ from the input $\bm x$ (cf. Eqns.\eqref{eq:dm-forward} and \eqref{eq:dm-reverse}), and the evaluation phase where discrepancy assessment is conducted in the representation space of the classifier-under-protection given $\bm x$ and $\bm{\hat x}$ for OoD detection.
+We report some important implementation details of {\ours}, which can also be found in our released code.

-\paragraph{Image pre-processing.} In the forward and reverse diffusion processes of the DMs, the test images are resized and cropped to $256\times256\times3$ and normalized to $[-1,1]$, following the requirements of the released checkpoints of diffusion models in \cite{dhariwal2021diffusion}.
-Then, in the forward procedure of the classifier-under-protection, those test images and their generated counterparts are resized to $224\times224\times3$ with the mean-variance normalization, as required by the PyTorch-released checkpoints of the classifier-under-protection.
+{\bf Image preprocessing.} In the generation phase, before the forward diffusion process of the DM, the input images $\bm x$ are resized and cropped to $256\times256\times3$ and normalized to $[-1,1]$, following the requirements of the released checkpoints of diffusion models in \cite{dhariwal2021diffusion}.
+In the evaluation phase, before the forward propagation of the classifier-under-protection, input images $\bm x$ and their DM-generated counterparts $\bm{\hat x}$ are resized to $224\times224\times3$ with the mean-variance normalization, as required by the PyTorch-released checkpoints of the classifier-under-protection.